jonchang/tact/README.md

 ## pipx

-If you are unable or unwilling to use Homebrew, the next recommended (but unsupported) way to install TACT is via `pipx`.
+If you are unable or unwilling to use Homebrew, the next recommended way to install TACT is via `pipx`.
 [Install `pipx`](https://github.com/pipxproject/pipx#install-pipx), then run:

     pipx install --spec git+https://github.com/jonchang/tact.git tact